 A range of counter terrorist sanctions programmes have been imposed by the UN and in a number of global jurisdictions, intensifying in the years following the 2001 attacks on New York by Al-Qaeda and the US-led invasion of Iraq in 2003.

-On 21st March 2025, SECO split its counter terrorism sanctions lists targeting those with links to the Taliban and those with links to ISIL and Al-Qaeda.
+SECO has three separate counter terrorism regimes targeting those with links to the Taliban, those with links to ISIL and Al-Qaeda, and those supporting Hamas or the Palestinian Islamic Jihad.

 Sanction Name